Agricultural Literacy Curriculum Matrix

 3 - 5

-Students will learn about the almond tree life cycle including tree dormancy, pollination, bloom and kernel development of an almond.
+Students explore the almond tree life cycle including tree dormancy, pollination, bloom, and kernel development of an almond.
+Grades 3-5

 Two 50-minute sessions plus additional time for activities